HL7/cql/input/pages/09-b-cqlreference.md

 The [.id]#Upper# operator returns the given string with all characters converted to their upper case equivalents.

-[.note-info]
-____

-Note that the definition of _uppercase_ for a given character is a locale-dependent determination, and is not specified by CQL.
+> Note that the definition of _uppercase_ for a given character is a locale-dependent determination, and is not specified by CQL.
 Implementations are expected to provide appropriate and consistent handling of locale for their environment.

-____
+{: .note-info}

 If the argument is [.kw]#null#, the result is [.kw]#null#.